 - Use country / IP blocking.

 - Submit wrong bulk pricing, where the cheapest is listed.
-You have to submit the minimum purchasable volume.
-For example, if you sell bundles of 10, 100, and 500, even though 500 might be the cheapest per unit, you need to submit the total price of 10.
-Also, remember that Google Shopping is consumer-based where they tend to buy 1 unit.
+In addition, you have to submit the minimum purchasable volume.
+So, for example, if you sell bundles of 10, 100, and 500, even though 500 might be the cheapest per unit, you need to submit the total price of 10.
+Also, remember that Google Shopping is consumer-based, where they tend to buy 1 unit.

 - List prices VAT exclusive.

-There are several methods when it comes to publishing products to Google Merchant Center.
+There are several methods for publishing products to Google Merchant Center.
 Below are the most common options.

 - Google Sheets

-- Great for when you have less than 50 products to manage, the downside is that you have to manually update all the data every time attributes changes on your sites such as price and availability
+- Great for when you have less than 50 products to manage.
+The downside is that you have to manually update all the data every time a price or availability.

 - Text Delimited or XML

-- You can build your own data feed using a scripting language such as PHP, development knowledge is required and not recommended for beginners.
+- You can build your own data feed using a scripting language such as PHP.
+Development knowledge is required and not recommended for beginners.
 Contact your developer to find out how to set this up.

 - Web Crawler